-Have you been told that the word for “sin” literally means “missing the mark” in the original Greek?
+Have you been told that the “sin” literally means “missing the mark” in the original Greek?
 In fact, it does not.

 To import the use of the word from spear throwing to theology is about as much as a leap as the following: a century ago, a poultry farmer would have typically used the word “comb” to refer to the red crest on top of the rooster’s head.
 Today we usually mean a hair comb.
 To say that sin is literally “to miss the mark” is about as useful as saying “a hair comb is literally the top of a rooster’s head.”
-It gives no help, and is misleading.
+It gives no help.
+And in fact it is misleading.

-This is to distort the Bible’s teaching on sin.
-“We all make mistakes!” is what a kindly grandfather says when a 5-year-old knocks over his glass of milk.
+In hindsight I would argue that this distorts the Bible’s teaching on sin.
+“We all make mistakes!” is what a kindly grandfather says when a 5-year-old knocks over his glass of milk at dinner.
 But that kind of slip-up has nothing to do with what we call “sin.”
 Sin is rebelling against a loving and just God, the kind of treason that would be unpardonable were it not for the cross of Christ.
 It is not the “oops” that is implied by this “missing the mark” exegesis.

 Additional thought: the Greek language is, like astrophysics, Irish literature or cabinet-making, an area of knowledge that may be studied and mastered.
 Those who wish to tell others about what the Greek means should do what it takes to really get a grasp of it; a basic understanding may be attained through two years of part-time study from a qualified instructor.
 See also https://openoureyeslord.wordpress.com/2010/07/09/greek-a-science/